openaps/docs/docs/docs/Customize-Iterate/bluetooth-tethering-edison.md

-# Bluetooth tethering on Edison (optional)
+# Bluetooth Tethering (optional)

 Your cell phone can act as a mobile "hotspot" to allow your rig to access the internet.
 If you don't have offline BG data setup, setting up Bluetooth (BT) tethering to allow your rig to connect to the internet through your phone can keep your rig looping as you move around areas without known wifi networks.

 A few things to know about using your phone's hotspot feature:

 1. Hotspot is a feature of your phone AND cell phone provider.
 Please check with your cell phone provider and your service contract to confirm that hotspot internet connections and BT tethering are available.

+Even though some specific phones are fully capable of bluetooth tethering and the phone OS (eg: Android) fully supports it, providers like ** T-Mobile ** arbitrarily disable it on all of their phones without explanation, even though they fully support Wifi Hotspots.
+This has to do with the wierd marketing and politics of the OEM/Carrier relationship.
+Word to the wise: (1) If you can, purchase your phone from the OEM fully unlocked so the carrier can't deprovision bluetooth tethering.
+If you don't do this you'll find out the hard way that very few phones these days can be forcibly unlocked using hacking tools.
+In the US some are permanently boot locked and can't be changed (I'm looking at you Samsung US) (2) If you get caught in this situation you'll need to call the carrier's customer support network as soon as possible (hopefully within the 14 day return policy) to return it.
+After the 14 days you'll need to plead your case with them and say you are disabled with Type 1 diabetes and the Carrier policy of blocking features you paid for directly endangers you health.
+Good luck.

 2. Hotspot, when activated, uses your cell phone's data.
 Know what your cell phone plan data limits are and consider if you want to change/update based on your frequency of hotspot use.
 You can get an estimate of cell data use by resetting your cell data use, at the beginning of the day, within your phone.
 3. A device (like your rig) can be connected to your phone's hotspot in one of three ways: